AnthonySuper/AnthonySuper.github.io/blog/_posts/2018-05-24-monads-but-backwards.markdown

 But I'm a programmer.
 I don't want to have to care about those things.
 I want them all to go away.
-I'll have to deal with that crap later but for now I want to just pretend that everything is all totally fine.
+I'll have to deal with that crap later but for now I want to just pretend that all that context doesn't exist.

 Let's do a motivating example: I'm writing a bit of software in Java related to image processing.
 I want to: